What are the legal provisions?

 Favouring the spouse to the maximum

-One option of favouring the spouse is the so-called surplus.
+One variant of how spouses can benefit each other is the so-called proposal.
 The legally stipulated share in half of the surplus (the remaining assets exceeding the liabilities of the acquired property of each spouse) in the division of marital property can be modified.
 The Swiss Civil Code gives spouses the option of assigning the entire surplus to the other.
 However, statutory entitlements of non-common descendants have to be respected.

 Through an officially notarised marital agreement, a spouse can favour his or her spouse to the maximum.
 In addition, children can only be given their statutory entitlement in a will, allowing even more parts of the estate to be allocated to the surviving spouse.
 The surviving spouse would thus receive all of the deceased spouse’s acquired property and five-eighths of the latter’s individual property.

-Another option of favouring the spouse (or registered partners) is granting a usufruct.
+Another way in which spouses (or registered partners) can benefit each other is through usufruct.
 In the contract of succession, the surviving spouse may be granted usufruct of the estate assets (including of the joint descendants’ share).
 He may also be assigned ownership of half.
 Thus, the surviving spouse has the entire marital property at his or her disposal for use, giving him or her some further protection.
 The “actual heirs” are left with the “bare property”, and they can only fully dispose of the usufructuary property after the death of the second spouse.
 In this respect, there is also an obligation for the surviving spouse to conserve the value.

 You can obtain detailed advice on this topic from specialist lawyers, addresses of which can be found in the DeinAdieu service provider directory.